djalbat/reaction-with-style/README.md

 ## Class components with style and class inheritance

 It is perfectly permissible to extend class components with style.
-If you extend a class component with style without applying any further styling, however, you need to be careful if you overload its `rendder()` method:
+If you extend a class component with style without applying any further styling, however, you need to be careful if you overload its `render()` method:

 ```
 class NavigationButton extends Button {